 If you dig deeper, you’ll find that these companies are the stalwarts of employee engagement today because they go above and beyond to empower employees.

 So what is employee empowerment?
 And how does it impact employee engagement?

 Employee empowerment is all about enabling your employees to be autonomous, giving them the power to make decisions, and guiding them whenever they need help or support.

-But one should not confuse delegation with empowerment as the former often refers to getting work done by an employee by keeping a constant tab on them, while the latter is all about enabling employees to do the task independently without any interference.
+But one should not confuse delegation with empowerment.
+The former often refers to getting work done by an employee by keeping a constant tab on them, while the latter is about enabling employees to do the task independently without any interference.

 A common problem when it comes to empowering employees is that of micromanagement - even after giving responsibility to employees, some leaders don’t give up authority.